 Ingredients (for 6-8 servings)

-• 2 large or 3 small garlic cloves
+- 2 large garlic cloves or 3 small ones

-• Dried tomato preserved in oil (about 5 or 6 canned cuts)
+- Sundried tomatoes preserved in oil (about 5 or 6 pieces from the jar)

 Preparation

-1. Heat the iron cocotte over a low heat, and add a few tablespoons of oil.
+- Heat the iron casserole over low heat, and add a few tablespoons of oil.

-2. Chop the onion very small and put it in the cocotte.
-Cook over low heat until transparent.
+- Finely chop the onion and put it in the casserole.
+Sweat it over low heat until translucent.

-3. Add the garlic cloves, ideally crushed with a garlic press (you extract much more flavor and it is minced extra tiny), but if you don't have it, chop them with a knife as tiny as you can.
+- Add the garlic cloves, ideally crushed with a garlic press (you extract much more flavor and it stays extra finely minced), but if you don't have one chop them with a knife as finely as you can.
 Brown them with the onion.

-4. Cut the sausages into two-centimeter-long pieces, and add them so that they begin to brown.
+- Cut the sausages into pieces about two centimeters long, and add them so they start to brown.

-5. If you want to add carrot or pepper, cut them very small and add them now.
-Skip them for a moment and move on to the next step.
+- If you want to add carrot or pepper, cut them very tiny and add them now.
+Sauté them briefly and move to the next step.

-6. Add the dried tomatoes, also cut very small, and sauté for a moment.
-If you need it, add a few more tablespoons of oil, or take the opportunity to add the same oil from the tomato preserve, which will add flavor.
+- Add the sundried tomatoes, also cut very small, and sauté briefly.
+If needed, add another spoonful of oil, or use the oil from the tomato jar, which will add flavor.

-7. Pour the chorizo pepper paste, and mix all the ingredients in the cocotte for a minute.
+- Add the choricero pepper paste, and stir everything in the casserole for 1 minute.

-8. Add the tomato sauce, and season to taste.
-We leave a few minutes for flavors to integrate and the sauce to reduce.
-Go stirring from time to time.
+- Add the tomato sauce, and season with salt and pepper to taste.
+Let a few minutes pass so the flavors integrate and the sauce reduces.
+Stir occasionally.

-9. When the sauce has taken on a darker color and we see that it has reduced a bit, we add the rice.
-Mix with a spoon or spatula to homogenize the distribution of all the ingredients.
+- When the sauce has taken a darker color and you see it has reduced a bit, add the rice.
+Mix with a spoon or spatula to evenly distribute all the ingredients.

-10. Meanwhile, we heat the broth in a saucepan and keep it on low heat to keep it warm.
+- Meanwhile, heat the broth in a saucepan and keep it at the lowest heat to keep it hot.

-11. Add the white wine, distributing it throughout the cocotte, and increase the power of the fire a little to help it evaporate.
-Let's stir the rice.
+- Add the white wine, distributing it throughout the casserole, and increase the heat a little to help it evaporate.
+Keep stirring the rice.

-12. When the wine is practically evaporated, we add 1 L of the hot vegetable broth, stir to homogenize and leave over medium heat.
+- When the wine has practically evaporated, add 1 L of the hot vegetable broth, stir to homogenize and leave over medium heat.

-13. Add salt to the broth (a level tablespoon), and a little black pepper, and stir to evenly distribute the seasoning.
-We leave on medium / low heat.
+- Add salt to the broth (one level tablespoon), and a little black pepper, and stir to distribute the seasoning well.
+Leave over medium/low heat.

-14. While the cocotte is working the rice, in the saucepan we add 1 L of water, to have it hot at all times.
+- While the casserole is working on the rice, add 1 L of water to the saucepan so it's hot at all times.

-15. When the broth level has reduced, we will add water: first 300 ml, until it has practically been absorbed.
-Then 250 ml more, and from here, 100 ml by 100 ml until the rice is to your liking.
+- When the broth level has reduced, we'll start adding water: first 300 ml, until this is practically absorbed.
+Then 250 ml more, and from here, 100 ml at a time until the rice is to your liking.

-16. At some point when the rice is practically done and there is little liquid, take the opportunity to test the point of salt, and correct if necessary.
+- At some point when the rice is practically done and there's little liquid, take the opportunity to taste for salt and correct if necessary.

-17. When you see that the rice is ready, stop the heat and cover to let the liquid finish absorbing, and serve hot.
+- When you see the rice is at its point, turn off the heat and cover to let the liquid finish absorbing, and serve hot.

 Comments